 What are the sanctions?

 On projects / other assignments, the minimum penalty is negative points on that assignment alongside a referral to the Office of Student Conduct.
 For repeated / more egregious offences, we may grant a failing grade in the class.

 On exams, we will be absolutely unforgiving.
 Any instance of cheating results in an immediate F in the class alongside a referral to the Office of Student Conduct.

 If at any point in the academic-integrity process, a student lies or attempts to mislead course-staff —thereby wasting everyone’s time— then in addition to the aforementioned sanctions, the instructor will write a recommendation for the student’s dismissal and submit it to the Office of Student Conduct.

 We recognize that Computer Science is a demographically skewed field in the United States, and that even at Berkeley, minoritized students can find themselves feeling alone.
 It is our goal in this course to deliver an equitable learning experience for everyone involved.
 Concretely, this means a few things:

 - In addition to teaching the technical skills necessary for programming, we will also teach the social implications of computer science.
 In doing so, we will directly address the contributions of underrepresented groups to the field, which are often overlooked.

-- Discrimination or disrespect on the basis of race, ethnicity, religion, socioeconomic status, ability, gender, or sexual orientation will be tolerated under no circumstances.
-Should someone make you feel uncomfortable or disrespected in any way, please let the instructor / head-TA know immediately via email (cs10@) or by coming to office hours.
-You can also fill out the EECS Incident Reporting Form.
+- Discrimination or disrespect on the basis of race, ethnicity, religion, socioeconomic status, ability, gender, or sexual orientation will not be tolerated under any circumstances.
+Should someone make you feel uncomfortable or disrespected in any way, please let the instructor know immediately via email (ddgarcia@) or by attending Instructor OH.
+You may also fill out the EECS Incident Reporting Form.